-Child-led, inquiry-based and Reggio inpired
+Child-led, inquiry-based and Reggio-inspired

-With their capabilities, creativity, curiousity, and multiple intelligences, we believe every child has the right to be an active participant in their own learning and development.
-As role as educators is to model what it means to be life-long learners as we dialogue, listen, observe, provoke learning, research, respect thinking, welcome questions, and work with each students’ unique cultural experiences, ideas, and views.
-To ensure an intercultural context of exploration, teaching and learning, our staff plan, teach, document, review, reflect and re-plan collaboratively as a staff team” (Embrace’s Co-Principal, Rachel Bowyer – pictured right).
+“With their innate abilities, capabilities, creativity, curiosity, and multiple intelligences, we believe every child has the right to be an active participant in their own learning and development.
+We see our role as educator-facilitators as modelers of what it means to be life-long learners; as we dialogue, listen, observe, provoke learning, research, respect thinking, welcome questions, and work with each students’ unique cultural experiences, ideas, and views.
+To ensure an inter-cultural context of exploration, teaching and learning, we plan, teach, document, review, reflect and re-plan collaboratively as a staff team” (Embrace’s Co-Principal, Rachel Bowyer – pictured right).